How to survive a heart attack when alone

 Kashmir and Article 370: Part Two

 This is the second part of the three-part series on the Jammu and Kashmir Reorganisation Act, 2019.
 If you came here directly, this post alone will not do justice to the situation.
 Go back and read Part One.
 Reading the series partially will make you judgemental with limited knowledge.
 This article is available as a typeset printable PDF as well.
-This post talks about the current situation in Jammu and Kashmir.

 Kashmir and Article 370: Part One

 We heard a lot of noise throughout the last week over the abrogation of Article 370 (and subsequently, Article 35A).
 Everyone kept saying: Article 370 is “no longer valid” in the state of Jammu and Kashmir.
 Why, Jammu and Kashmir was no more a state!
 But then, as with all noises, this noise added to the confusion in our minds.
 And before we go any further, let me say in simple English, what Article 370 and Article 35A are.
+Easy one-line statement, you think?

 My Granny and Burma

 On a regular visit to my grandmother’s house in Chennai, we would hear one or the other episode of their exodus from Burma (now Myanmar).
 And some of these stories, we would lip-sync with her, to mock her.
 She would notice it, but continue to tell the story.
 Defiantly.
-This nature of ours was so ingrained in us that we did not even give it a second thought before we mocked her or attempted to ignore her when she told us the story.

 Are Government Freebies Bad

 Ever since the word, “Socialist”, got added to the Preamble of our constitution—or perhaps much before that—political parties, in their manifestos, have continued to promise freebies to us citizens.
 This is so common, that we now take the freebies and subsidies for granted.
-Understand that I am not talking from a political standpoint; I am talking of politics, but not from a political standpoint.
-Take this post in the sense of an economy and its members, which is us; everyone of us.

 The economics of home ownership in Bangalore

 When I was in college, my dream was to buy a house in the Kathipara area in Chennai.
 I was a simple, unthoughtful middle-class child back then.
 As an unthoughtful middle-class child, my nature was to roll with the mainstream, whether something mattered or not.
 And the mainstream, more often than not, works on sentiments.
 Buying a house and “settling down” is one such sentiment.
-When I moved to Bangalore, my aunt told me, ‘You know what?

 How to not celebrate Women's Day